radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-property-commands.md

 vdsconfig.bat get-ctx-interception -namingcontext o=companyprofiles
 ```

+>[!note]
->**Note - To retrieve interception options for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.**
+>To retrieve interception options for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.

 Usage:
 get-ctx-interception -namingcontext <namingcontext> [-instance <instance>]